a-eladawy/Shared-Notepad-Server/README.md

 # Shared-Notepad-Server
 A simple notepad that anybody in your network can edit (useful for copying and pasting on multiple devices and OSes).
+This project has been fully coded by AI.